Installing a Skylight the Right Way

 #2: Cut out the rectangle

-To install a skylight, your roofing contractor will have to strip a considerable piece of roof and its shingles to make space for the skylight.
+To install it, your roofing contractor will have to strip a considerable piece of roof and its shingles to make space for the skylight.
 The four corners screwed in will give a good indication as to where the rectangle needs to be cut out.
 Normally the roof will be stripped 5-7 inches beyond the original boundary made.
 This process can be achieved with a circular saw.

 #3: Flash first!